alberlab/IGM-Plus/README.md

     of data, and minimization of memory required by the scheduler and workers.
 That means, in short, that scheduler, workers and the node which executes the igm-run script *need to have access to a shared filesystem where all the files will be located*.
--   Over the 10+ last years of simulating genome structures, we have grown to accept the fact that preprocessing the experimental data can be an art.
+-   Over the 10+ last years of simulating genome structures, we have grown to accepting  preprocessing the experimental data can be an art.
 For example, Hi-C raw counts need to be transformed to probability matrices.
 Some of these processes have yet to be completely and exaustively documented publicly.
 We are working on it, but in the meantime email if you need help.